-arrested or convicted or evicted from Federally assisted housing for violent criminal activity.
+charged or convicted or evicted from Federally assisted housing for violent criminal activity within the past 3 years

 Denial of Assistance for Sex Offenders

 The PHA will deny admission if any member of the household is subject to a lifetime registration requirement under a State sex offender registration program.
 In screening applicants, the PHA will perform criminal history background checks to determine whether any household member is subject to a lifetime sex offender registration requirement.